Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 how to represent that.

 Figure out what happens when the two lockstep processors lose sync.
-Burns knows.
-If one of the processors goes bad, is there a way to just run with one processor?
+If one of the processors goes bad, is there a way to just run with one processor?  - If there is a lockstep error, a software interrupt is generated and software must handle it.
+The processors cannot run independently, they can only run in lockstep or in certain test modes.

 Do steel RF shields affect the inductors under or around them?
 Is aluminum better?  - No one was sure, maybe it's non-magnetic steel?